MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension.md

     1. Navigate to the `my-project` folder in your terminal window and run `reload` to start the local server.
     1. In Visual Studio Code, open the `my-project` folder.
     1. Go to the extension and launch a Microsoft Edge browser instance.
-    1. In Microsoft Edge, navigate the extension to `localhost:8080/{file name you want to open}`.
+    1. In Microsoft Edge, go to `localhost:8080/{file name you want to open}`.

 All changes that are saved in this folder now trigger a browser refresh.